Examiner Francisco Javier Aponte has allowed 611 of 688 decided applications in Computer Architecture, Software, and Information Security.

-Francisco Javier Aponte maintains a public record across four art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 688 disposed applications, he issued allowances in 611 cases, for an allowance rate of 89%.
-The allowance rate varies across his art units, ranging from 85% to 94%.
-This pooled figure aggregates decisions made in art units 2151, 2158, 2198, and 2199 and reflects the examiner's historical record on decided applications only; 77 applications were abandoned.
+Francisco Javier Aponte maintains a public record across Technology Center 2100 (Computer Architecture, Software, and Information Security), covering 4 art units.
+Across hundreds of decided applications, his allowance rate is 89%.
+The allowance rate represents the percentage of applications that were allowed among all decided applications (those allowed or abandoned, excluding pending filings).
+Allowance rates across his art units range from 85% to 94%.
+This pooled figure aggregates his record across all four art units and reflects historical outcomes in decided applications only.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →